Ambongamarina

 Ambongamarina is a rural municipality in the Analamanga Region, Madagascar, 110 km north-east of the capital Antananarivo, in the district of Anjozorobe.

 It has a population of 15,382 inhabitants in 2018.
 It's principally inhabited by Merina and Sihanaka people.

 The commune has no road access and 5 hours of hike is necessary to reach it.

 Economy

 The economy is based on agriculture.
-Rice, corn, peanuts, beans, manioc, soja and oignons are the main crops.
+Rice, corn, peanuts, beans, manioc, soya and onions are the main crops.

 Another important crop is Tsiperifery, a wild pepper species.